 This can also be attributed to the fact that the fear of venturing out and catching the virus still looms large in people's minds.
 Subsequent 'unlocks' have made life slightly better, but in the absence of a vaccine, people are still restricting themselves when it comes to moving freely a la pre-pandemic.
 Although the latest visuals from New Delhi may indicate otherwise.

 With lockdown in place, no deliveries other than essentials were being made.
 That perhaps explains the crash which hit all e-commerce players during the months of March-April.
-As Unlock 1.0 began, starting May 17, the situation started to improve with authorities allowing the sale of non-essential items in designated 'Green Zones,' and thus, unleashed some pent-up demand as is seen in the exhibit above.
+As Unlock 1.0 began, starting May 17, the situation started to improve with authorities allowing the sale of non-essential items in designated 'Green Zones,' and thus, unleashed some pent-up demand as is seen in Figure 1.3 above.
 With shopping arcades opening up in July end, the only option was to shop online.
 It was literally, the only market people had access to.

 The data we collated brought out an interesting facet of the growing online adoption.
 COVID-19 merely acted as a “stumbling block” as the increase in e-commerce usage was already taking place.
 As the infographic reflects that, while tier-one and tier-three cities have recovered, tier-two cities are taking longer.
 Interestingly, a large part of digital consumption and growth comes from both tier-two and tier-three cities in India.